(WARNING! THIS WILL SPOIL BASICALLY EVERY SEASON OF SURVIVOR. YOU HAVE BEEN WARNED)

 I would like to point out I said not always because every now and then the best players of the season face off in the final tribal council and the best example of that is S13: Cook Islands.

 The combination of Ozzy and Yul the two best players on Cook Islands in Final Tribal council slugging it out was fantastic to see.
 The single best game Ozy ever played and he came within one vote of victory against one of the top 3 strategists the game has ever seen.
 Oh and Becky was there too.

 Disagree?
 Agree?
 Hit me up on twitter @therihasspoken or catch me wherever you found this, it was probably posted by me!
-Feel Free to poke fun at my photo editing skills and I’ll see you next week if I don’t dislocate another arm.
+Feel Free to poke fun at my photo editing skills and I’ll see you around, provided I don’t dislocate another arm that is.